wwwwwwari/debian-setup-scripts/Setup.md

 ## Network Configuration
 ### Wired Connection Configuration

-This part include initial network configuration just so additional packages can be installed from the apt repository
+This part includes initial wired network configuration just so an additional package, rfkill, needed for wi-fi configuration can be installed from the apt repository.

 `sudo apt-mark manual xarchiver xinit` to ensure these don't get removed by the following two commands